KRakeesh04/s1/src/content/docs/properties-of-materials/mechanical-properties/06-ductility.md

 title: Ductility
 slug: properties-of-materials/mechanical-properties/ductility
 sidebar:
-  order: 5
+  order: 6
 ---

 A measure of the degree of plastic deformation at fracture.

 Most metals are ductile.
+Ductile materials have high tensile strength.

 ### Percentage elongation